Papal power and patronage

 Reforming and Rebuilding

-An acclaimed historian leads an exploration of the Counter-Reformation in Rome, a time of growing confidence and renewal which saw the revival of large-scale building projects.
-Experience the grandeur of Piazza del Campidoglio, one of Rome’s most beautiful squares, based on designs by Michelangelo, and learn more about Il Gesù, Rome’s first Jesuit Church, built in 1568.
+Art historian and writer Kevin Childs leads an exploration of the Counter-Reformation in Rome, a time of growing confidence and renewal which saw the revival of large-scale building projects.
+Kevin explores designs by Michelangelo for the grand Piazza del Campidoglio, one of Rome’s most beautiful squares, and reveals more about Il Gesù, Rome’s first Jesuit Church, built in 1568.
 How does this ground-breaking monument embody the reforming religious spirit of the time?
 Later, enjoy an aperitivo in the splendid surroundings of the Galleria at Palazzo Farnese, beneath Annibale Carracci’s joyous frescoes, Gli amori degli dei.

 The Lavishness of Triumph